loda-lang/loda-programs/programs/oeis/list1.md

 * [A099583](http://oeis.org/A099583) ([L24 program](099/A099583.asm)): a(n) = Sum_{k=0..floor(n/2)} binomial(n-k, k-1)*2^(n-k-1)*(3/2)^(k-1).
 * [A099584](http://oeis.org/A099584) ([L06 program](099/A099584.asm)): Exponent of 3 in factorization of prime(n) - 1.
 * [A099585](http://oeis.org/A099585) ([L06 program](099/A099585.asm)): Remove all 3s from prime(n) - 1.
+* [A099606](http://oeis.org/A099606) ([L07 program](099/A099606.asm)): Row sums of triangle A099605, in which row n equals the inverse Binomial transform of column n of the triangle A034870 of even-indexed rows of Pascal's triangle.
 * [A099618](http://oeis.org/A099618) ([L05 program](099/A099618.asm)): a(n) = 1 if the n-th prime == 1 mod 6, otherwise a(n) = 0.
 * [A099627](http://oeis.org/A099627) ([L07 program](099/A099627.asm)): Triangle read by rows: T(n,k)=2^n+2^k-1 with n>=k>=0.
 * [A099721](http://oeis.org/A099721) ([L04 program](099/A099721.asm)): a(n) = n^2*(2*n+1).